Our top pick for

 Find out more about how you can short Tillys stock.

 Beta is a measure of a share's volatility in relation to the market.
-The market (NYSE average) beta is 1, while Tillys's is 1.727.
-This would suggest that Tillys's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).
+The market (NYSE average) beta is 1, while Tillys's is 2.048.
+This would suggest that Tillys's shares are significantly more volatile than the average for this exchange and represent a higher risk.

 Tilly's, Inc. retails casual apparel, footwear, and accessories for young men and women, and boys and girls in the United States.
 Its apparel merchandise includes tops, outerwear, bottoms, and dresses; and accessories merchandise comprises backpacks, hydration bottles, hats, sunglasses, ear buds, handbags, watches, jewelry, and others.
 The company also provides third-party merchandise assortment across its various product categories.
 As of February 1, 2020, it operated 240 stores in 33 states.
 The company also sells its products through its e-commerce Website, tillys.com.
 Tilly's, Inc. was founded in 1982 and is headquartered in Irvine, California.